MarkBind/markbind/docs/userGuide/plugins/mermaid.md

   }
 }
 ```

-If no `address` is specified in the plugin context, the default CDN address (`https://unpkg.com/mermaid@10/dist/mermaid.esm.min.mjs`) will be used.

 To create a Mermaid diagram, use the `<mermaid>` tag and provide the diagram definition within the tag.